This is an online course

 For example, a nine-week term requires approximately 10 hours per week dedicated to the class with 6 hours per week in the lecture and approximately 4 hours per week working on discussion questions, reading, and preparing for assessments and quizzes.

 You CAN succeed in an online class, but it does take extra self-motivation and organization.
 Before enrolling in a distance learning class, students should make an honest assessment of their level of personal discipline and the ability for the independent learning style that an online course requires.

 You will be working on your own and teaching yourself with the help of Internet forum discussion questions, tutorials, and videos.
 You have to be proficient with and enjoy working with computers.
 Please take the following exploratory Self-assessment survey Links to an external site.

 Necessary Computer Equipment/Skills:

-The course will be available through Canvas sometime during the week prior to the start date.
-An email will be sent to all students with login instructions on the first day of class.
+The course will be available through Canvas on the semester start date.
 Students must activate their Canvas account and complete assignments that are due during the 1st week of class.
-For the summer session, there will be quizzes due on the first day of class.
 Failure to do so will result in the student being dropped from the course.
-Accommodations will be made for late adds.

 I will provide discussion forums for you to discuss the course with your peers as well as with me.
 I can be reached via email, which I regularly monitor.
 I also will provide virtual office hours via ConferZoom.
 There will be a link within the Canvas page that will take you to virtual office hours which will be scheduled once the term begins.